Corporate Bylaws Template, Free Download 2026

 Amendment & Dissolution

-The Corporation may be dissolved voluntarily by the Board and shareholders in accordance with the procedures set forth in the MBCA, the Articles of Incorporation, and applicable law.
+The Corporation may be dissolved voluntarily by the Board and shareholders in accordance with the procedures set forth in the Corporation Statute, the Articles of Incorporation, and applicable law.
 The Board shall adopt a resolution recommending dissolution and directing that the question of dissolution be submitted to a vote of the shareholders.
 Dissolution shall require the affirmative vote of the holders of a majority of shares entitled to vote on dissolution, unless the Articles of Incorporation require a higher vote.
 Upon adoption of a plan of dissolution, the Corporation shall cease to carry on its business except to the extent necessary for winding up, and shall proceed to collect and liquidate its assets, pay and discharge its obligations, and distribute the remaining assets to the shareholders in accordance with their respective rights and preferences.
 The Corporation shall file articles of dissolution with the Secretary of State upon completion of the winding-up process.

 Signature Requirements